dumbstore/dumbstore/README.md

   $ touch apps/my-app.rb
   ```

 2. A Dumb App is a Ruby class that inherits from `Dumbstore::App`.
-The name of the class must be a titlized verison of the file name.
+The name of the class must be a titlized version of the file name.
 For example, `weather.rb` should have a class called `Weather`.
 A file called `local-listings.rb` should have a class called `LocalListings`.

   ```ruby
   class Weather < Dumbstore::App